 Cinema & Media Studies

-From the invention of the movie camera in the late 1800s, cinema has grown into one of the most complex art forms, popular entertainments, and powerful social forces in today’s world.
+From the invention of the movie camera in the late 1800s, cinema has grown into one of the most complex art forms, popular entertainments, and powerful social forces in contemporary life.
 It is also the primary focus for an interdisciplinary field of study, established in the 1960s, that now employs historical, aesthetic, theoretical, and cultural frameworks to deepen the understanding of television and other moving-image media, as well as film.

 Options within the major include study abroad, a local internship, senior honors research, and/or a course or two in the crafts of film production and screenwriting.